On interpolating sesqui-harmonic maps between Riemannian manifolds: Introduction and Results

 In these cases one may consider the following generalization of the harmonic map equation, the so-called \emph{biharmonic maps}.
 These arise as critical points of the bienergy \cite{MR886529}, which is defined as

 In contrast to the harmonic map equation, the biharmonic map equation is an elliptic equation of fourth order and is characterized by the vanishing of the \emph{bitension field}

-where \(e_\alpha\) is an orthonormal basis of \(TM\) and \(R^N\) denotes the curvature tensor of the target manifold \(N\).
+where \(\Delta\) is the connection Laplacian on \(\phi^\ast TN\), \(e_\alpha\) an orthonormal basis of \(TM\) and \(R^N\) denotes the curvature tensor of the target manifold \(N\).
 We make use of the Einstein summation convention, meaning that we sum over repeated indices.

 In the literature that studies analytical aspects of biharmonic maps one refers to \eqref{biharmonic-energy} as the energy functional for \emph{intrinsic biharmonic maps}.